Farmers' Association: Economic association

+The association also founded local chapters that grew from 5 in 1919 to 380 in 1925.
+The number of members peaked at more than 20,000.
+The association published two periodicals: weekly Ūkininkas (1918–1940) and twice-monthly Gerovė (1928–1929).

+Political party

+The association was established by activists of the Lithuanian Christian Democratic Party.
+As such, the two organizations were closely connected and shared political agenda.

-The ŪS won 20 seats in the 1920 election, and became part of the Christian Democratic Bloc alongside the Christian Democratic Party and the Labour Federation.
-Together, the Bloc held a majority in the First Seimas, and formed a government with the Peasant Union.
+The ŪS won 18 seats in the 1920 election, and became part of the Christian Democratic Bloc alongside the Christian Democratic Party and the Labour Federation.
+Together, the Bloc held a majority in the First Seimas.
 The ŪS won 12 seats in the 1922 elections, with the Bloc just short of a majority.
 After governing with the support of independents, early elections were held in 1923 which saw the ŪS win 14 seats and the Bloc gain a parliamentary majority, allowing it to govern alone.

 The 1926 elections saw a loss of support for the ŪS, as it was reduced to 11 seats.
 With the Labour Federation losing more than half its seats, the Christian Democratic Bloc lost its majority and control of the government.

+Disestablishment

-Following the 1926 coup, the ŪS joined the opposition to the Antanas Smetona government, and was subsequently suspended by decree in 1928.
+Following the December 1926 coup, the ŪS joined the opposition to the Antanas Smetona government, and was subsequently suspended as a political party by decree in 1928.
+Association's cooperatives and other agricultural establishments soon became bankrupt due to Smetona's policy.
+Therefore, the association became effectively inactive in 1930.
+Officially, it continued to function until the Soviet occupation of Lithuania in June 1940.